Azure/azure-sdk/CONTRIBUTING.md

     bundle exec jekyll serve
     ```

-> When you click the link in codespaces for the running server, like `http://127.0.0.1:4000/azure-sdk/`, you will be redirected to the codespaces url, which will not contain the url path at the end `azure-sdk/` and will display a `Not Found` error.
+> When you click the link in Codespaces for the running server, like `http://127.0.0.1:4000/azure-sdk/`, you will be redirected to the Codespaces url, which will not contain the URL path at the end `azure-sdk/` and will display a `Not Found` error.
 To fix it, add the `azure-sdk/` path at the end.

 ### VS Code Devcontainer